jalilian/iran2016census/README.md

 # Iran population data
-Population of Iran according to the 2016 National Population and Housing Census by
+Population of Iran according to the 2011 and 2016 National Population and Housing Census by
-  - county (429 counties in 31 provinces),
+  - first (province) and second (county) level administrative divisions,
   - gender (male and female) and
   - age group (five-year age groups)